 Sometimes, as an outsider looking in at another family’s routines, it is easy to wind up feeling discouraged or overwhelmed.
-If you’ve been feeling that way during our series on routines and rhythm this month, I want to gently remind you that the routines for the families featured probably didn’t fall into place in one day or even one week.
+If you’ve been feeling that way during our series on rhythm and routines this month, I want to gently remind you that most family’s routines probably didn’t fall into place in one day or even one week.

 In fact, a common trend I’ve noticed among families who have steady rhythms in place is that these routines evolved for them over time.
 Some of their routines are still evolving.